Films and Frames Digital Film Awards: History

 Films and Frames Digital Film Awards started off with the Chinese social media platform Helo from the house of ByteDance Ltd as its title partner and the award show was subsequently re-branded to Helo Films and Frames Digital Film Awards.
 Since the mid of June 2020 however, tensions started escalating between India and China at the border between the two nations.
 Under section 69A of the information technology act, the Indian Ministry of Information Technology identified 54 Chinese apps, Helo being one of them which threatened the ‘sovereignty’ of India.
 Following this development, Films and Frames with immediate effect terminated its partnership with Helo.
-On the 12th of June 2020, actress Srabanti Chatterjee launched the logo of FAFDA 2020.
+On 12 June 2020, actress Srabanti Chatterjee launched the logo of FAFDA 2020.
 To make the content social media appropriate and viewable on a smartphone, for the first time an entire award show was shot in a vertical 9:16 format and aired as episodic content, over a period of 10 days.
-The first episode premiered on the 10th of July 2020 on Facebook Watch.
+The first episode premiered on 10 July 2020 on Facebook Watch.